Advice on using h tags for SEO

-H tag is a HTML element used to “highlight” or emphasise pieces of text, usually by displaying them in a larger font size.
-In lay terms, h tags are headers used to highlight, format and organise content & topics into a presentable format.
-They essentially act as an introduction into a topic or text, similar to how one would break up an essay into an introduction, topic 1, topic 2, findings & conclusion and so forth.
+H tags are HTML elements used to “highlight” or emphasise pieces of text, usually by displaying them in larger font sizes.
+Inlay terms, h tags are headers used to highlight, format and organise content & topics into a presentable form.

-H tags start from h1 and run through to h6; these tags are added into your html document (your web page).
-They are usually sized in order with h1 being the largest font size, unless you change the website code.
+H tags start from h1 and run through to h6; these tags are added to your HTML document (your web page).
+They are sized in order, with h1 being the largest font size unless you change the website code.
 It should be noted h1 to h3 tags are used more often compared to h4, h5, h6 tags.

 Why are h tags important to visitors who come onto your website?

-When creating content on your website you want visitor’s to visually understand what they are looking at and to find the piece of information they are looking for easily and quickly, especially in a day and age where attention spans are decreasing.
-According to a number of studies, web masters have anywhere between 8 to 15 seconds to capture a visitor’s attention.
+When creating any piece of content, you want your visitors to quickly and easily identify, understand and find the information they are looking for.
+This is ever more important in a day and age where attention spans are decreasing.
+According to a number of studies, Webmasters have anywhere between 8 to 15 seconds to capture a visitor’s attention.

-For pieces of content, the use of h elements can make the difference between website visitor quickly finding the information they are looking for via skimming and scrolling your website vs having to frustratingly dig through your content to reach the relevant information which will likely result in high bounce rates and exit rates.
+For pieces of content, the use of h tag elements can make the difference between website visitors quickly finding the information they are looking for via skimming and scrolling your website vs having to frustratingly dig through your content to reach the relevant information.

 Finding the right balance